 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
 You may want to consider:

-- A physical therapist who is experienced in treating people with musculoskeletal problems.
+- A physical therapist who is experienced in treating athletes or people with musculoskeletal problems.

 General tips when you're looking for a physical therapist (or any other health care provider):

 - Get recommendations from family, friends, or other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with tennis elbow.

 - Be prepared to describe your symptoms in as much detail as possible during your first visit.
 Make a note of what makes your symptoms better or worse.